seanbergin/archaeosrp/HOW TO ADD NEW TYPES.md

 ```
 #Step 3

 Finally, one must add the r script that will record information from your new type.
 For consistency, the script should be named processDocType## and ## should be your new document type.
-To get a clear picture of this should be formatted,we suggest that you modify an existing document type script.
+To get a clear picture of this should be formatted, we suggest that you modify an existing document type script.
 In general the scripts contain a function of the same name as.the script that takes a dataframe and the list of words scanned from your pdf.
 It should return a dataframe as well.
-The dataframes are created using dataFrameDefault.R In the processDocType## function, information can then be saved to the dataframe using its existing column names (found in dataFrameDefault).
+The dataframes are created using dataFrameDefault.R In the processDocType## function, information can then be saved to the dataframe using its existing column names (found in dataFrameDefault.R).
 The existing procesDocType scripts provide a number of examples on ways to record information from the scanned text.

 ```shell
 processDocType15 <- function(df,stringList){